Catholic Church: Dioceses, parishes, organizations, and institutes

 In the Latin Church, Catholic men may serve as deacons or priests by receiving sacramental ordination.
 Men and women may serve as extraordinary ministers of Holy Communion, as readers (lectors), or as altar servers.
 Historically, boys and men have only been permitted to serve as altar servers; however, since the 1990s, girls and women have also been permitted.

-Ordained Catholics, as well as members of the laity, may enter into consecrated life either on an individual basis, as a hermit or consecrated virgin, or by joining an institute of consecrated life (a religious institute or a secular institute) in which to take vows confirming their desire to follow the three evangelical counsels of chastity, poverty and obedience.
+Catholics may enter into consecrated life either on an individual basis, as a hermit or consecrated virgin, or by joining an institute of consecrated life (a religious institute or a secular institute) in which to take vows confirming their desire to follow the three evangelical counsels of chastity, poverty and obedience.
 Examples of institutes of consecrated life are the Benedictines, the Carmelites, the Dominicans, the Franciscans, the Missionaries of Charity, the Legionaries of Christ and the Sisters of Mercy.

-"Religious institutes" is a modern term encompassing both "religious orders" and "religious congregations," which were once distinguished in canon law.
+"Religious institutes" is a modern term encompassing both "religious orders" and "religious congregations", which were once distinguished in canon law.
 The terms "religious order" and "religious institute" tend to be used as synonyms colloquially.

 By means of Catholic charities and beyond, the Catholic Church is the largest non-government provider of education and health care in the world.

 Membership

-Catholicism is the second largest religious body in the world, surpassed in size only by Sunni Islam.
-Church membership, defined as baptized Catholics, was 1.345 billion at the end of 2019, which is 18% of the world population.
-Brazil has the largest Catholic population in the world, followed by Mexico, the Philippines, and the United States.
+As of 2020 Catholicism is the second-largest religious body in the world after Sunni Islam.
 Catholics represent about half of all Christians.
+According to the World Christian Database, there are 1.272 billion Catholics globally, as of 2025.
+According to the Annuario Pontificio, church membership, defined as baptized Catholics, was 1.406 billion at the end of 2023, which was 17.4% of the world population: Under Pope Francis the church membership grew by almost 11%, with growth concentrated in Africa and loss in Europe.

+Brazil has the largest Catholic population in the world, followed by Mexico, the Philippines and the United States.

-Geographic distribution of Catholics worldwide continues to shift, with 18.7% in Africa, 48.1% in the Americas, 11.0% Asia, 21.2% in Europe, and 0.8% in Oceania.
+Geographic distribution of Catholics worldwide continues to shift, with 20.0% in Africa, 47.8% in the Americas, 11.0% in Asia, 20.4% in Europe and 0.8% in Oceania.

-Catholic ministers include ordained clergy, lay ecclesial ministers, missionaries, and catechists.
-Also as of the end of 2019, there were 467,938 ordained clergy, including 5,364 bishops, 414,336 priests (diocesan and religious), and 48,238 deacons (permanent).
-Non-ordained ministers included 3,157,568 catechists, 367,679 lay missionaries, and 39,951 lay ecclesial ministers.
+Catholic ministers include ordained clergy, lay ecclesial ministers, missionaries and catechists.
+Also as of the end of 2023, there were 463,859 ordained clergy, including 5,430 bishops, 406,996 priests (diocesan and religious) and 51,433 deacons (permanent).
+Non-ordained ministers, as at October 2024, include 2,883,049 catechists and 413,561 lay missionaries.

-Catholics who have committed to religious or consecrated life instead of marriage or single celibacy, as a state of life or relational vocation, include 54,559 male religious and 705,529 women religious.
+Catholics who have committed to religious or consecrated life instead of marriage or single celibacy, as a state of life or relational vocation, include 49,414 male religious (as of 2022) and 589,423 women religious (as of 2023).
 These are not ordained, nor generally considered ministers unless also engaged in one of the lay minister categories above.